Star Wars Galaxies Chronicles

 Teras Kasi Artist

 Spawnarak’ went through several professions during his relatively short-lived career in Star Wars Galaxies.
 My first goal was Bounty Hunter, which required the mastery of both Marksman and Scout.
 I focused on the pistol and heavy weapon trees in Bounty Hunter while dabbling in Pistoleer.
 Becoming a Jedi was one of the last things I wanted to do, especially when there were so many other great choices available.
 I later trained as a Creature Handler and eventually made the decision to become a Teräs Käsi Artist.
-It was somewhat a FOTM profession after it got buffed out of oblivion.
+It was a FOTM profession after it got buffed out of oblivion.
 Martial arts was a major element in the Star Wars universe, like Vaapad, Echani, and other forms.
-Also, the ability to solo three full-grown Enraged Bull Rancors at the same time without any armor appealed to me.
+The ability to solo three full-grown Enraged Bull Rancors at the same time without any armor appealed to me.

 A Guide to Teräs Käsi Artist and Brawling